The DeCAMFounder: Non-Linear Causal Discovery in the Presence of Hidden Variables: Experiments

 \subsubsection{Evaluation of the DeCAMFounder Score}

-We now transition to evaluating the quality of our DeCAMFounder score function, which depends on noisy estimates of $s$ via PCSS to score DAGs.
-For this, we want to separate the merits of the score function from the underlying combinatorial optimization procedure.
-Since most score functions used in practice are decomposable (including ours), we can reduce the evaluation to the task of effectively scoring parent sets; typical DAG optimization procedures build up a DAG by greedily optimizing over parent sets \citep{chick2002}.
-As we show below, this reduction not only allows us to abstract out the challenging combinatorial optimization problem but also enables us to evaluate methods on larger scale datasets since we do not need to score the whole DAG.
-Our method, similar to existing kernel constraint-based methods such as RESIT \citep{additive_noise}, takes $O(N^3)$ time to score a single parent set. \\
+We now evaluate how well the DeCAMFounder scores DAGs using noisy estimates of the confounder sufficient statistics.
+For this evaluation, we separate the merits of the score function from the selected optimization procedure.
+In particular, since many optimization procedures for DAG estimation greedily optimize over parent sets, we focus on the task of effectively scoring parent sets. \\

-\textbf{Description of the Parent Set Evaluation Tasks.} A local change to a parent set in greedy procedures typically involves a single node addition (i.e., adding a node to the current parent set) or deletion (i.e., removing a node from the current parent set).
+\textbf{Description of the Parent Set Evaluation Tasks.} In greedy procedures, changes to a parent set typically involve a single node addition (adding a node to the current parent set) or deletion (removing a node from the current parent set).
 In the presence of latent confounding, methods that do not account for confounders are susceptible to adding spurious edges.
-For example, if nodes $x_i$ and $x_j$ have a common cause, a method that assumes no latent confounding might add an edge from $x_i$ to $x_j$ or vice versa with high probability, even when all the true parents of the node are \emph{included} in the current parent set.
-This observation leads to a natural evaluation procedure: consider the set of all nodes $C \coloneqq \{x_j: d_j \neq 0\}$ that have a direct confounding effect.
-Randomly select a node $x_{j'}$ from $C$ and randomly sample $M$ nodes $x_{r_1}, \cdots, x_{r_M}$ from $C$ that are not parents of $x_{j'}$.
-Then, we can evaluate the methods in terms of scoring the following $M+1$ parent sets:
+For example, suppose nodes $X_i$ and $X_j$ have a common hidden cause but no shared parents in $\Gtrue$ for some $1 \leq i,j \leq p, i \neq j$.
+Then, a method that assumes no latent confounding might add an edge from $X_i$ to $X_j$ or vice versa with high probability, even when all the true parents of the node are included in the current parent set.

+This observation leads to a natural evaluation procedure: consider the set of all nodes $C \coloneqq \{X_j: D_j \neq 0, 1 \leq j \leq p\}$ that have direct confounders (see \cref{eq:cam_gen_model} for the definition of $D_j$).
+Randomly select a node $X_{j'}$ from $C$ and randomly sample $T$ nodes $X_{r_1}, \ldots, X_{r_T}$ from $C$ that are not parents of $X_{j'}$.
+Then, we evaluate the methods in terms of scoring the following $T+1$ parent sets:

-Again, we might expect that methods that do not correct for confounders score the $P_{i}$ higher than $P_{\text{correct}}$ due to spurious correlations created by the confounders.
-In our evaluation, we pick $M=100$.
+Again, we might expect that methods that do not correct for confounders score some $P_{t}$ higher than $P_{\text{correct}}$ due to spurious correlations created by the confounders.
+In our evaluation, we pick $T=100$.
 We call this evaluation procedure the \emph{Wrong Parent Addition Task}.
-We note that this task is similar to the popular "CauseEffectPairs" causality challenge introduced by \citet{cause_pairs}.
+We note that this task is similar to the "CauseEffectPairs" causality challenge introduced by \citet{cause_pairs}.